mscgenjs/mscgenjs-core/doc/samples/README.md

 # A simple msgenny interpreter
-`mscgenjs` modules are written as AMD modules, but contain a module wrapper (courtesy of _amdefine_) which enables use both in AMD and CommonJS environments
+`mscgenjs` modules are written as typescript modules, which, after transpilation should enable use both in AMD and CommonJS environments

 ## A CommonJS example (using webpack)